 The Vancouver Sun is owned by PostMedia, which owns numerous right-leaning media outlets throughout Canada.
 According to a report in the left-leaning CanadaLand, the PostMedia Network has directed its publications to be more “reliably conservative.”
 Chatham Asset Management, a New Jersey-based hedge fund, holds a large equity stake in PostMedia.
 The newspaper generates revenue through advertising and subscription fees.

 Analysis / Bias

 In review, The Vancouver Sun reports news through the use of journalists and the Canadian Press.
-There is moderate use of loaded language that leans right such as this Trudeau braces for first ministers meeting, shaping up to be the most acrimonious in years and Trump fires back at Democrats who want to impeach him: ‘They know they can’t win in 2020’.
-When it comes to sourcing the Vancouver Sun uses credible sources such as the Canadian Press and Health Match BC.
-In general, story selection is relatively balanced with a slight lean to the right.
+There is the moderate use of loaded language that leans right such as this Trudeau braces for first ministers meeting, shaping up to be the most acrimonious in years, and Trump fires back at Democrats who want to impeach him: ‘They know they can’t win in 2020’.
+Regarding sourcing, the Vancouver Sun uses credible sources such as the Canadian Press and Health Match BC.
+Generally, story selection is relatively balanced, with a slight lean to the right.

-Overall, we rate the Vancouver Sun Right-Center biased based on editorial positions that lean right and High for factual reporting due to proper sourcing and a clean fact check record.
-(7/28/2016) Updated (D. Van Zandt 1/13/2019)
+Overall, we rate the Vancouver Sun Right-Center biased based on editorial positions that lean right and High for factual reporting due to proper sourcing and a clean fact-check record.
+(7/28/2016) Updated (D. Van Zandt 11/08/2022)